Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

-The scenario, in which strangelets are born together with other conventionally produced particles will be here described.
-We investigated this question in \cite{9,Castor_str}, comparing the strangelet signal with the background estimated by means of the HIJING generator and considering both short-lived and stable strangelets.
+The scenario, in which strangelets are born together with other conventionally produced particles was investigated in \cite{9,Castor_str} for both short-lived and stable strangelets.

-We named short-lived strangelets the unstable objects which can decay via strong interactions $(\tau_{0} \leq 10^{-20} $~s) or the metastable ones decaying via weak nucleonic decays (see subsection 4.4.2).
-Generally, however, the lifetimes of small metastable strangelets are not predicted precisely at present \cite{Greiner,Madsen_Kreta} and they are still a matter of debate.
+Unstable objects which can decay via strong interactions $(\tau_{0} \leq 10^{-20} $~s) or the metastable ones decaying via weak nucleonic decays (see subsubsection 4.4.2) were named short-lived strangelets.
+Generally, however, the lifetimes of small metastable strangelets are not predicted precisely at present \cite{Greiner,Madsen_Kreta}.
 If their lifetimes are shorter than $\sim 10^{-10} $~s they could decay before reaching the CASTOR calorimeter and give the same picture as unstable strangelets.
 In the opposite case the situation is analogous to the case of ``stable'' strangelets, considered later.
 The complete decay of a strangelet via strong processes or its fission into a daughter strangelet and an arbitrary number of hadrons is possible.
 A daughter strangelet will be shifted to a higher strangeness factor $f_{s}$.
 After surviving a strong and possibly also weak nucleonic decay it can reach the region of a very high strangeness factor ($f_{s} \geq$ 2.2) where it is expected to become a long-lived (stable) object \cite{Schaffner}.
-The algoritm of our calculations was the same as used previously for cosmic ray events (see subsection 4.4.2).
-We have assumed, for simplicity, that a strangelet decays only via neutron emission.
-We have neglected other less probable processes (such as strong pion , proton or hyperon emission).
-In addition, it is important to note that the shape of resulting transition curves depends only very weakly on the nature of the evaporated hadrons.
-Both nucleon and hyperon bundles passing the calorimeter will give similar long-range cascades.
+The algoritm of the calculations was the same as used previously for cosmic ray events (see subsubsection 4.4.2).
+It was assumed, for simplicity, that a strangelet decays only via neutron emission.
 Unstable strangelets decay very fast, practically at the point of their formation, thus the considered picture resolves into the simple case of a bundle of neutrons entering the calorimeter.

 As it has been shown in \cite{9} the scenario in which an unstable or metastable strangelet via strong or weak decays produces a strongly collimated bundle of neutrons, successfully describes the long-range many--maxima cascades observed in the cosmic ray experiments.
 The successive maxima, seen in the structure of a transition curve, could be the result of interactions of such neutrons in the apparatus.